philgentric/klik/README.md

 # Safety

+Klik features a crash-resistant undo capability: actions are stored in a file allowing to undo any action, even after a crash, even for multiple files or folder.

 Klik never deletes a file without asking you for confirmation.
-In Klik, "delete" actually means moving the file into the (klik) "trash" folder (down in .klik) There are 3 ways to recover a deleted file or folder: (1) use the undo menu item (2) visit the "trash" folder using klik (3) using the trash folder in .klik using your favorite file manager.
+In Klik, "delete" actually means moving the file into the (klik) "trash" folder (down in .klik)

+There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) visit the "trash" folder using klik (3) visit the trash folder using your favorite file manager.
 Only clearing the "trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix.
 When you have duplicates and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.

 # Numerous formats supported

-Klik supports all major image & video file formats, as well a PDF (for icons).
+Klik supports all major image & video file formats, as well a PDF (for icons). (also broad format support for the music player)

 Klik browser window display icons for still images, animated gifs are displayed animated, PDF documents are displayed as a icon-size image of the first page, movies are displayed as a few second of animated gif (this feature requires to have ffmpeg installed).